topher235/royal-grid/ideas.md

   - Beggar: makes pawns give 10 points when they take a non-pawn piece
   - Captain: More likely to spawn knights
   - Assassin: Gives more points when taking Queens and Kings
+  - Gains points when no capture; loses points when capture